Priority 0 Replica Set Members¶

 In many cases, you need not set standby to priority 0.
-However, in sets with varied hardware or geographic distribution, a priority 0 standby ensures that only qualified members become primary.
+However, in replica sets with varied hardware or geographic distribution, a priority 0 standby ensures that only certain members become primary.

 A priority 0 standby may also be valuable for some members of a set with different hardware or workload profiles.
 In these cases, deploy a member with priority 0 so it can't become primary.
 Also consider using an hidden member for this purpose.